“What does the word Jaya mean anyway?”

 by Jacqualine Haller

-(Founder & Director of Jaya Yoga Centre and voice/creator of Jaya Meditation,
+Founder & Director of Jaya Yoga Toronto, voice/creator of Jaya Meditation, and “The “AUM” Project.

 Many people often ask me how I got the name Jaya.
 It is actually surprising the number of people who want to know who gave it to me.
 I wanted to use this opportunity to share with everyone how to pronounce it, where it came from and what it means.